-More than 5,000 cases of rape against women were reported in the South Kivu province in the first six months of the year, according to the United Nations.
+It said almost 5,400 cases of rape against women were reported in the South Kivu province during the first six months of the year.

 About 90 per cent of the rapes are allegedly committed by armed groups or regular forces.